-Well my last review was on a movie that talked explicitly on sex but this one is totally different, as it is about friendship between two men, sans sex and romance.
+Well, my last review was on a movie that talked explicitly about sex but this one is totally different, as it is about the friendship between two men, sans sex and romance.

 Director Patrice Leconte in L’homme Du Train very finely painted the characters of two men who are polls apart, from different walks of life, yet admires each other.

-This 2002-released acclaimed French comedy-drama has been recreated in Hollywood with the same name but I am here talking about the original one.
+This 2002-released acclaimed French comedy-drama has been recreated in Hollywood with the same name but I am here talking about the original one – L’homme du train.

 The Man on the Train is leisurely paced when Milan, a bank robber (played by French rock legend Johnny Hallyday) arrives in a small town by train on a mission to rob a bank, and by chance meets a retired literature teacher, Manesquier (Jean Rochefort) who offers him to stay at his home as the hotel was closed that night.